Hands down, one of the most significant pain points for our clients is developing and sticking to a consistent social media strategy.

 At Criterion.B, we use Google’s collaborative platform to manage clients’ content calendars so our internal team of project managers, designers, writers, and editors are able to communicate and interact in real time.

 With your marketing team, create a content calendar that typically includes regular blog topics, social media imagery, and interesting articles and local events.
-As you consider your calendar, don’t forget to highlight a few fun days that can bring exposure to your amenities!
-For example, on National Dog Day, be sure to plan a social media contest showing your residents’ cute pups and images of your dog park or pet spa.
+As you consider your calendar, don’t forget to highlight a few fun days that can bring exposure to your business!
+For example, on National Margarita Day, be sure to plan a social media post showing your team cheers-ing at happy hour.

 2. Follow the 20/80 Rule